-Advanced Placement Statistics is a course based on content established by the College Board.
-The purpose of this course is to introduce students to the major concepts and tools for collecting, analyzing, and drawing conclusions from data.
-Students are exposed to four broad conceptual themes.
-The themes include (1) Exploring Data: Describing patterns and departures from patterns, (2) Sampling and Experimentation: Planning and conducting a study, (3) Anticipating Patterns: Exploring random phenomena using probability and simulation, and (4) Statistical Inference: Estimating population parameters and testing hypotheses.
+Grade Level: 11-12 Advanced Placement Statistics is a course based on content established by the Course #: 2570 College Board.
+The purpose of this course is to introduce students to the major Length: Full Year concepts and tools for collecting, analyzing, and drawing conclusions from data.
+Credit(s): Two Students are exposed to four broad conceptual themes.
+The themes include (1) Exploring Data: Describing patterns and departures from patterns, (2) Sampling and Diploma: General, Core 40, Experimentation: Planning and conducting a study, (3) Anticipating Patterns: Academic Honors, Technical Exploring random phenomena using probability and simulation, and (4) Statistical Honors Inference: Estimating population parameters and testing hypotheses.
 Students should be aware that this is a college level course and students that make satisfactory scores on the College Board Placement Test in the spring may earn college credit.
+Prerequisite: Pre-AP Algebra 2